openwisp/openwisp-docs/general/architecture.rst

 `Python <https://www.python.org/>`_ it's the main programming language used by the server side application (web admin, API, controller, workers).

-In the past OpenWISP was built in Ruby On Rails, but we later switched to Python because it's much more suited to networking and it has a wider pool of potential contributors.
+In the past OpenWISP was built on  Ruby On Rails, but we later switched to Python because it's more suited to networking and  has a wider pool of potential contributors.

 Find out more on :ref:`why OpenWISP chose Python